lsa-pucrs/donnie-user-manual/docs/godonnie/index.rst

     Test if a condition is true and, if it is,executes the first line of commands, else executes the ELSE line of commands.

 Example:
-    Assuming that, if the variable is lower than 4 the robot has to walk 5 steps forward, else it has to turn 45 degrees to the left:
+    Assuming that, if the variable is less than 4 the robot has to walk 5 steps forward, else it has to turn 45 degrees to the left:

     ::